Sakshikhade/vizcoach/pocketbase/README.md

 2. Install the project's dependency using the [install.sh](install.sh) script.
 3. Run the development server using the [dev.sh](dev.sh) script.
 4. Build production version of the server using [build.sh](build.sh) script and serve it using the [serve.sh](serve.sh) script.
+5. Set the application name in the settings tab to `VizCoach`.

+## SMTP Setup

+All these settings are under the Mail settings.

+1. Set `Sender name` to somthing like `VizCoach Admin` or `[Admin name] via VizCoach`.
+All emails will be sent under this name.
+2. Set `Sender email` to admin/professor's email.
+All emails will be in the `from` section of the email.
+3. Enable the `SMTP mail server` option. **Note:** You need to configure the SMTP mail server to send password reset email to students.

+> [!TIP]
+> To use Gmail's SMTP mail server, set `SMTP server host` to `smtp.gmail.com`.
+You can use any gmail/asu email address as `username` under this setting.
+For password, you will need to create an `App Password` for the Google Account you populated in the `username` field.
+Follow [this guide](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237) to create an App Password for your Google Account.

 ## Users Auth Collection